SuperBeastsAI/ComfyUI-SuperBeasts/docs/super-pop-color-adjustment.md

 | Context (Image) | Leave empty | See detailed notes on context below. |
 | Initial context for batch | False | Use the first input images context for all images processed.
 If set to True this may be useful to reduce correction variation across the batch E.g. Video frames |

+### How it works

+1. **SB Load Model** node loads the ONNX-formatted colour-adjustment network (`models/SuperBeasts_ColorAdjustment_512px_V1.onnx`).
+2. The model analyses the image in 512 × 512 patches, predicting a residual colour grade.
+3. Patches are seamlessly stitched back with configurable **strength**, **count** (variant batching) and **overlap** for large-resolution output.
+4. A 64 × 64 **context** thumbnail guides the global colour mapping – leave it empty for natural results or experiment with creative transfers.

 ### Known limitations / quirks

+* **Early and personalised model:** Really this was a model built for personal use for my particular flavour for colour/levels adjustment.
+It's intentionally meant to be simple and have limited settings so it's not going work for everyone.
+Future training would be needed to improve it's range or configuration options (Not planned at this stage).
 * **Patch size sensitivity:** The network works on 512 px tiles – with images above ~2 K you may notice slight local exposure shifts.
 Pushing *Overlap* up to 0.8-0.9 blends these out much better for higher quality results at the cost of extra compute/time.